Marine forensics: Data Acquisition

 DNA analysis is an essential tool in forensics science.
+As mentioned above, evidence will vary depending on the scenario.
 The process involves collecting and testing evidences in laboratories, along with analyzing evidences such as blood samples, dried tissue, fish fillets, and fish scales.
+In forensic investigations, due to the nature of the environment, numerous data is collected right at arrival.
+The temperature outside and inside the water, the depth of the water, how fast the water is flowing, and the salinity of water is recorded to help estimate Corpse decomposition changes and where the body could be located.